darthwalsh/dotNetBytes/README.md

 Features
 --------
-- See a structured view of the PE file header, CLI metadata, and of course the bytecode.
+- See a structured view of the PE file header, CLI metadata, and the bytecode
+  - look in the Table of Contents on the left
+- See the raw hex codes and ASCII view of the bytes
+  - bytes are colored based on grouping and ToC selection
-- Understand little endian numbers, bit flags, and string blobs though the detai view on the right.
+- Understand little endian numbers, bit flags, and string blobs
+  - look though the detail view on the right
-- Errors are listed in the details.
+- Errors are listed in red details
+- Relative and absolute addresses are hyperlinked
+  - look for the cursor to change

 Try It!
 -------